fardog/evidence/README.md

   the stack outgrowing the specified `size`, or due to a new state being saved when an offset has been set.
 Emitted with the event will be an array of the removed items.
-- Emits an `error` even when the offset is set greater than the stack length, or less than `0`.
+- Emits an `error` event when the offset is set greater than the stack length, or less than `0`.

 ## Notes